 Capital One miles don’t expire either.
 However, you do have to redeem your travel within 90 days of booking a travel purchase.
 Otherwise, you’ll have to wait until the next travel purchase to redeem your rewards.

-Capital One recently made an announcement that’s a major plus for current and future Spark Miles Select cardholders: Card members now have the option to transfer miles to 12 airline partners at a ratio of 2:1.5 (2:1 for Emirates and Singapore Airlines).
+Capital One recently made an announcement that’s a major plus for current and future Spark Miles Select cardholders: Card members now have the option to transfer miles to 15 airline partners at a ratio of 2:1.5 (2:1 for Emirates and Singapore Airlines).
 While the current list of partners is lacking a major U.S. airline, and though cardholders will generally lose value in the transfer, there are some very valuable partners in the list – including Aeroplan and Avianca – that offer the opportunity to glean more than 1 cent per mile of value.
 The Spark Miles Select card, which was already very flexible, has become even more flexible and valuable:

 Spark Miles Select Card transfer partners